Hours:Mon/Tu/Th/Fri., 9 a.m. – 5 p.m.

 • if in a closed room, feel the door with the back of our hand, if the door is hot use an alternate exit

 • if an alternative exit is not available, seal off the room you are in by stuffing towels, etc. in vents and door cracks.
 Call 911 and/or Public Safety (464-8888) and tell them you are trapped and give your location.
 If practical, wait by a window and signal for help.

 • do not re-enter the building until instructed to do so by a staff member

 False alarms and genuine fire alarms are indistinguishable.
 Therefore, students should follow the fire procedures whenever the alarm sounds.
 Failure to evacuate appropriately may result in injury and will result in disciplinary action.

 When notified that a tornado has been sighted in this area:

-Room reservations for meetings on campus must be done through the Campus Scheduling Office at the University Information Center in RTUC.
-The campus utilizes R25 scheduling software to manage all campus facilities and spaces.
+The campus utilizes the Resource 25 (R25) scheduling software to manage all campus facilities and spaces.
 An electronic request through R25 must be submitted in order to receive confirmation of an event.
-The Campus Scheduler can be reached at 424-6206 or email@example.com.
-Set-up arrangements should be made at the time of scheduling.
+Set-up arrangements should be made at the time of scheduling on-line.
 All food-service arrangements must be made with the catering manager after facility use has been arranged and confirmed.
 All audio/visual requests should be directed to Media Services at 424-6238.